-You don’t have to spend much, either, as good pairs of noise cancelling headphones now start at under £100.
-For extra convenience, there are also wireless noise cancelling headphones.
+You don’t have to spend much, either, as a good pair of noise cancelling headphones now start at under £100.
+For extra convenience, there are also wireless noise-cancelling headphones, one of which features in our round-up of the best budget wireless headphones.

-For some of you, this abundance of choice means that finding the best noise cancelling headphones for you can feel a little daunting.
+For some of you, this abundance of choice means that finding the best noise-cancelling headphones can feel a little daunting.
 Luckily, we’re here to help and have rounded up all the big name players and indie gems in this area.
-Before we unveil all of our top picks, let’s take a look at our current No 1 squeeze.
+Before we unveil all of our top picks for noise cancellation smarts, let’s take a look at our current No 1 squeeze.

 Not that the noise-cancelling tech isn’t great, because it really is – effective, customisable and able to automatically adjust to different scenarios, these Sony headphones do a brilliant job of keeping outside noise where it belongs.

-And those brands with a reputation for great noise cancelling tech should be familiar to you: Sony, Bose, Bowers & Wilkins and Sennheiser dominate the high-end, while JBL, AKG, Lindy and Sony (again) offer plenty of options at the more affordable end.
+And those brands with a reputation for great noise-cancellation tech should be familiar to you: Sony, Bose, Bowers & Wilkins and Sennheiser dominate the high-end, while JBL, AKG, Lindy and Sony (again) offer plenty of options at the more affordable end.

 The best noise cancelling headphones to buy now

 Sony’s third-generation noise-cancelling cans are truly brilliant.
-Not only do they block out more noise than practically any rival, they sound better too, and that’s thanks to the introduction of analogue amplification.
+Not only do they block out more noise than practically any rival, thanks to top-notch noise cancellation, but they sound better too.
+That’s thanks to the introduction of analogue amplification.

-Via the companion app you can tweak the amount of noise cancelling, from an ‘I don’t want to hear anything but my own heartbeat’ level to ‘I’d quite like to know if a car’s about to run me over’.
-You can even set the headphones to automatically adapt the level of noise cancelling to your immediate environment.
+Via the companion app you can tweak the amount of noise cancellation, from an ‘I don’t want to hear anything but my own heartbeat’ level to ‘I’d quite like to know if a car’s about to run me over’.
+You can even set the headphones to automatically adapt the level of noise-cancelling to your immediate environment.

 The exhaustive battery life (roughly 30 hours) means that even the longest of long-haul flights is covered, and the sound can even be optimised for altitude, ensuring you’re always getting the best audio quality.
 The only teeny, tiny issue is that the touch controls can take a little getting used to, although they are pretty accurate once you do get a handle on them.